fwextensions/quick-score/README.md

 * `score`: the floating point score of the string for the current query
 * `matches`: an array of arrays that specifies the character ranges where the query matched the string

 This array could then be used to render a list of matching results as the user types a query.
-By default, items with scores of zero are returned in the array.

 ### Sorting lists of objects